Omodaka9375/StatEnv/cli/README.md

 }
 ```

-See `.statenvrc.example` for a complete example with multiple apps.
+See `statenv.config.json` for a complete example with multiple apps.

 ### Future Features